 Sound quality: Ask your ears, not the spec sheet

 Be aware, though, that finding strong bass response in this price range can be challenging.
 Without a subwoofer, 2.0 systems have trouble reproducing low frequencies.
-The manufacturers often use technological tweaks to beef up the bass notes, but these can sound boomy, and muddy the overall mix.
+The manufacturers often use technological tweaks to amplify the bass notes, but these can sound boomy, and distort the overall mix.
 If a deep, controlled bottom end is a priority, a 2.1 system might be a better investment.

 AC power vs. USB: The tradeoffs